P-EDMS/words/design.md

 - punctuation marks = {!, @, #, $, %, ... , : }

+###Psedocode:

+Consider the following psedocode:

 ###Analysis:

 This section is to note down the possible complexity of this module in terms of time and space.
+Notably for tokenization module, the focus is rather on time complexity.

 - O(n).
-Linear-time algoritm.
+Linear-time algorithm.

-To get words out of a sentence, we need to go through each of the character in that stream of character, preferably in a single pass.
+To get words out of a sentence, its unavoidable that we need to go through each and every character in that stream of characters, and it could be done in single pass.

-###Pseudocode: